RogVan/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+## Authentication

+The project persists data using Trello.
+For this reason, a Trello key-token combination is required for authenticating API requests to Trello.

+You will first need to [create an account](https://trello.com/signup) and then generate a [new API key and token](https://trello.com/app-key).
+These variables should be stored in the .env file.

+You will also need to create a new Trello board with lists titled 'To Do', 'In Progress' and 'Complete'. save the list IDs and board ID as environment variables.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: